MAHBOD-85/Sony-Vaio-Web-Button-Splashtop-OS/README.md

 # Splashtop OS for Sony Vaio laptops
-a copy of splashtop OS for the sony vaio laptops with installation instructions
+A copy of Splashtop OS for the Sony Vaio laptops with installation instructions

 ## DISCLAIMER
 Vaio is a trademark of Sony Corporation and Splashtop OS is a trademark of Splastop Inc. This repository is for archival purposes.